Netcracker/qubership-testing-platform-common-scripts/email-notification/README-email-notification-json.md

 ## Requirements

-- Git Bash (for Windows) or Linux/macOS with bash
+- Git Bash (for Windows) or Linux/macOS with Bash
 - `jq` (for JSON parsing)
 - `awk` (for calculations and placeholder replacement)